julianachagas/julianachagas/README.md

 ## Hello there!
 I'm Juliana. 👋🏼

-👩🏻‍💻 I'm a Brazilian civil engineer currently making a transition to web development.
+👩🏻‍💻 I'm a Brazilian civil engineer currently making a transition into web development.
 I'm following my passion for coding and design and my goal is to become a front-end developer.

 💡 Skills: